-These are just a few SQL’s I use to find out about performance issues.
+These are just a few SQL scripts I use to find out about performance issues.

 Use at your own risk!

-Not validated for correctness or even working under all circumstances.
+Not validated for correctness or even working under any or all circumstances.

 Think about what you are running in your database.